Community Partnership Project

-Beginning in 1988, as part of its Annual Meeting, AIC works with local conservators to develop our annual AIC Community Partnership, formerly known as the Angels Project.
-The primary goal of a Community Partnership project is to promote a broader understanding of the importance of cultural preservation while providing meaningful assistance to important local collections.
+Since 1988, we have worked with local members to plan our Community Partnership Project (formerly known as Angels Projects) in the location where our annual meeting is held.
+These projects promote a broader understanding of the importance of cultural preservation while providing meaningful assistance to important local collections.
 Sites for past projects include the Naval Historical Center in Washington, DC, and the American Alpine Club in Golden, Colorado.

 2018 Angels Project